 A comprehensive preschool program for children from low-income families

 Project Head Start, launched as a summer program by the Office of Economic Opportunity in 1965, was designed to break the cycle of poverty by providing preschool children and their families with a program to meet their social, health, nutritional and psychological needs.
-Head Start is now a $7 billion dollar program that provides comprehensive services to low-income children from age three to the age of school attendance.
+Head Start is now an $8 billion dollar program that provides comprehensive services to low-income children from age three to the age of school attendance.
 A new program, Early Head Start, serving children from birth to three years was initiated in 1995.
-Head Start serves nearly 900,000 children and families nationwide, through a network of approximately 1,600 grantees.
+Head Start serves more than 1 million children and families nationwide, through a network of approximately 1,600 grantees.

 The city of Phoenix Head Start Program is administered by the Human Services Department, Education Division.
-Since its inception in 1965, the city of Phoenix Head Start has provided comprehensive child and family development services to more than 59,000 families.
-In March 2010, the city of Phoenix Head Start program celebrated its 45th anniversary.
+Since its inception in 1965, our program has provided comprehensive child and family development services to more than 59,000 families.
+In March 2013, the city of Phoenix Head Start program celebrated its 48th anniversary.

 Each child receives a variety of individualized learning experiences to foster social, intellectual, physical and emotional growth.
 Children participate in indoor and outdoor play and are introduced to the concepts of words and numbers.
 They are encouraged to express their feelings, develop self-confidence and their ability to get along with others.